thesse1/webmethods-api-gateway-staging/README.md

 Each deployment pipeline comes in two versions: In the basic version, all steps are executed in one job on one agent (or in two jobs for the STAGE-and-PROD pipelines).
 The agent must be able to access the API Gateway BUILD environment and the target environment(s) (CONFIG/DEV-INT/DEV-EXT/STAGE-INT/STAGE-EXT/PROD-INT/PROD-EXT), and the user credentials for the technical users used by the agent connecting with the API Gateways must be identical.
 In the extended version of the pipeline, the build and deploy steps are divided into separate jobs which can be executed on different agents using different credentials.
 Each job only contains steps connecting the agent with one API Gateway (either BUILD or CONFIG/DEV-INT/DEV-EXT/STAGE-INT/STAGE-EXT/PROD-INT/PROD-EXT).
 This version of the pipeline can be executed in distributed deployments in which different agents must be used for accessing the different API Gateway environments.
 You can switch between the two versions by setting the useArtifactory variable in the variable group referenced in /{tenant}/variables/variables-artifactory-template.yml to false (basic version) or true (extended version).

 Each pipeline is configured twice - for both tenants.
-The pipelines with names starting with wm_test_apigw_staging operate on the playground environments; the pipelines with names starting with wm_apigw_staging (without "test_") operate on the real world environments.
+The pipelines with names starting with wm_test_apigw_staging operate on the playground environments; the pipelines with names starting with wm_apigw_staging (without "test_") operate on the real-world environments.

 ### wm_{test_}apigw_staging_deploy_to_dev_int and dev_ext